dimipan/minimal-AST-tel/README.md

 Read the last row twice.
 In `confidently_wrong` the estimator resolves cleanly and confidently, completeness reaches **0.935**, SI stays at **0.077** — and it is wrong in every single window.
-SI is *right* to be quiet: the estimator isn't stuck, it's confident and mistaken, which is a different failure.
+SI is *right* to be quiet because the estimator isn't stuck, but it's confident and mistaken, which is a different failure.

 > **AST tells you whether a process is still learning.
 It cannot tell you whether
-> what it learned is true.** That's a hard limit, shown here rather than hedged.
+> what it learned is true.**

 ---